 Ann-Marie has an MPA from Seattle University and a BA from the University of Washington.

-Since 2009, Tangier has been Director of Community Planning at Groundwork Denver.
-Her accomplishments in that role have been extraordinary.
-She has spearheaded the Platte Farm Open Space project, an extremely complex brownfields redevelopment project.
-She has also, among other things, led Key Connections, a project to create better connections between low-income neighborhoods and their waterways; collaborated on equitable transit-oriented development; and written a guide to best practices in low-cost, community-based improvements to the built environment.
-She brings extraordinary skill in connecting residents, local government and diverse stakeholders to effect positive change.
+Tangier has been with the Groundwork Network since 2009.
+In her previous role as Groundwork Denver’s Director of Community Planning, Tangier spearheaded the Platte Farm Open Space project, an extremely complex brownfields redevelopment project in Denver’s Globeville neighborhood.
+She also led Key Connections, a project to create better connections between low-income neighborhoods and their waterways; collaborated on equitable transit-oriented development; and wrote a guide to best practices in low-cost, community-based improvements to the built environment.
+Tangier brings extraordinary skill in connecting residents, local government and diverse stakeholders to effect positive change.

 Curt Collier oversees Groundwork USA’s National Youth Program, and has designed and implemented Groundwork USA’s Youth Summit in New Orleans in 2009, in Washington, DC, in 2010, in Denver and Rocky Mountain National Park in 2011, and in Yonkers and the New York metro area in 2012.
 Curt is also Youth Programs Director at Groundwork Hudson Valley, and oversees all their youth and senior programs.
 This includes the extensive and award-winning Youth Green Team and the innovative Environmental Food Team.
 For the Food Team he carries out food advocacy and presents a lecture series on the History of Food.
 Prior to working at Groundwork, Curt was the Leader of the Ethical Culture Society of Riverdale, NY, and is now one of three leaders of the Ethical Culture Society of New York City.